Not All Cloud Services Are Built Alike

 Rapid disaster recovery

 As the market leader in IAM, Okta is used to control access to all types of mission-critical data for our customers, and this data must be available all the time.
 Okta’s architecture is therefore designed to be highly resilient and always available.
 But even the best systems can fall to unforeseen events.
-In these cases, Okta provides a one-hour recovery time objective (RTO) for authentications and a 24-hour RTO for full restoration of the service, which exceeds the availability of many other cloud services.
+In these cases, Okta provides a one-hour recovery time objective (RTO) for authentications and read-only actions and a 24-hour RTO for full restoration of the service, which exceeds the availability of many other cloud services.
 This way, as we deal with an incident, you don’t have to worry about data loss.
+For customers that require a faster recovery time, Okta offers Enhanced Disaster Recovery that reduces the RTO to five minutes for authentications and read-only actions.
+You can learn more about Enhanced DR here.

 Backing up your data is only half of the battle, and the middle of a disaster is not the right time to test whether you can successfully restore your service.
-That’s why Okta performs disaster recovery testing at least quarterly.
+That’s why Okta performs disaster recovery testing at least quarterly and continuous testing for Enhanced Disaster Recovery customers.
 These tests ensure that when the team is required to respond to an emergency, they will have honed the required skills and the data will be ready.

 Conclusion